 My dissertation project is based on a qualitative research study on shopping activities on a shopping street in Helsingborg.

 Retail and place have always been in a dynamic interrelation throughout the history.
 However particularly in the last three decades there have been some radical shifts in the outcomes of this interrelationship.
-The spatial formation of stores, shopping streets, malls, and in turn, cities have dramatically changed.
-These contemporary shifts, formations and transformations in the retail geographies have found also their reflection in the related academic literature.
+The organisation and manifestations of stores, shopping streets, malls, and in turn, cities have dramatically changed.
+These contemporary shifts, formations and transformations in the shopping geographies have found also their reflection in the related academic literature.
 However the main empirical focus has been mostly on the "spectacular" new shopping environments, such as upmarket pedestrianized high streets, new shopping malls, and flagship stores, and there is little literature on current situations in “other” retail geographies, particularly in local shopping streets.

-My study sheds light on shopping activities on local high streets, how these performances co-construct the streets, and in what meaningful ways local streets become integral elements of wider urban retail context.
-It contributes specifically to the theoretical discussion in cultural turn within retail geography on the interplay between consumers and retail places.
-While doing this, the study engages with “practice theory”, which supplies a profound conceptual framework for analyzing people’s everyday routines.
-The major method employed in the study is video-ethnography, due to its capability to synchronically appreciate shopping activities, shoppers’ reflections, the sensomaterial environment of the street, and the movement within.
+My study sheds light on shopping activities on local shopping streets, how these activites co-construct the streets, and in what meaningful ways local streets become integral elements of wider urban context.
+It contributes specifically to the theoretical discussion within shopping geography on the interplay between shoppers and retail places.
+While doing this, the study engages with “practice theory”, which supplies a profound conceptual framework for analyzing people’s everyday activities.
+The major method employed in the study is video-ethnography, due to its capability to synchronically appreciate shopping activities, shoppers’ reflections, the sensorial and material environment of the street, and the movement within.

 Södergatan, a local shopping street in the stigmatized southern part of Helsingborg, Sweden, is chosen as a case study for my inquiry.
 Initially established as a working-class district in the 19th century, today it mostly hosts so-called migrant entrepreneurships, service-based premises, and convenience stores.
 The research shows that there are place-specific shopping activities that are executed on the street.
-The spatiotemporal context, larger social context and the sensomateriality in which shoppers are embedded in, are found to be premiere factors orchestrating how shopping is performed.
-Finally, my study illustrates that these shopping activities co-construct the street, materially and sensorially.
+The spatial, temporal, sensorial, and material dimensions, in which shoppers are embedded in, are also found to be premiere factors orchestrating how shopping is enacted.

 Recent research outputs